 navbar, modal, dropdown, and more).
 You can use them as-is, customize them to

 match your brand, or replace them entirely.
-The only requirement is that each
+Each component is a .html

-To customize a component, edit the HTML file directly.
+To customize a component, open it on /design-system and use Edit (admin or designer), edit the file directly, or ask the AI to update it.
 To add a new one, create a new file.
-To see the result, visit /design-system.
-The AI picks up changes immediately — no restart required.
+The design-system page, the AI, and @ mentions pick up changes immediately — no restart required.

 If you're building a company website with Capuzzella, the design system is where you start.
 Define your components once, and let the AI handle the rest — consistently, every time.